theislab/mapqc/README.md

 - A large scale reference, including only its healthy/control cells.
 - A mapped query dataset, with healthy/control cells (must-have) and case/perturbed cells (if you have them).
 - Metadata (query/reference status, study, sample, and optionally clustering and cell type annotations)
-- A mapping-derived embedding of both the reference and the query
+- A mapping-derived embedding including both the reference and the query

 In the [quick-start tutorial notebook](./docs/notebooks/mapqc_quickstart.ipynb) we provide a more extensive description of the exact data requirements.